 So I go to the Manhattan courthouse to explain this.
 I brought my new summons, along with my original summons from 2007, the jury questionnaire I filled out in 2007, and a paystub from 2007 showing my old address.
 This would be enough documentation to get a home mortgage loan, a lease on a pre-owned hovercraft, and an orphan from Darfur, so I figured it would be more than enough to verify that I sat in a jury room for one day in 2007.

 Jury duty is spoken of as this sacred function, and in some cases, the decisions made by juries are a matter of life and death.
 Yet the databases of New York’s five boroughs lack the ability to communicate with each other about the folks performing this sacred duty.
-And it seems Lady Justice is also blind to fax machines.
+It seems Lady Justice is also blind to fax machines.

 She gave me the number to call in Queens.
 I got someone on the line and gave my name, my old address, and the date on which I served.
 Within seconds, the woman in Queens was able to verify that I had served.
 I then asked how I could obtain a new certificate of service to satisfy the people in Manhattan.
 She said I could either go all the way out to the Queens courthouse (Jamaica, Queens, which is only slightly closer than Jamaica the island), or they could mail it to my old address.
 I told her I didn’t live there anymore.
 She said they could only mail it to the old address.
 I tried to ask if she could somehow communicate to Manhattan that Queens had a record of my service.
 She said my only option was to trek all the way out to the Queens courthouse to get a copy of the record.
 And of course, they don’t have evening hours.
 Why make things at all workable for the people who are employed and pay the taxes that keep courthouses operational in the first place?

-So after clearing it with my boss, I go all the way out to the Jamaica Queens courthouse.
+So I go all the way out to the Jamaica Queens courthouse.
 It takes about an hour to get there.
 After going through security, I ask the guy where to go to obtain records.
 He sends me to a spot on the other side of the courthouse.
 When I get there, the signs I see give me a hunch that I’m in the wrong place.
 While on line I get on my cell and call the Queens helpline to make sure I’m in the right place.
 They tell me to go to the jury room for records.
 I head to the jury room.
 There are a handful of jurors-to-be sitting around (I’m guessing everyone was at lunch), but not a single official in sight.
 Literally not even one.